emckiernan/emg-book/chapter-02/chapter-2.md

 ### Study questions and exercises:

-* What muscles make up the quadricep group, and which could be contributing to the EMG signal?
+- What muscles make up the quadriceps group, and which could be contributing to the EMG signal?
-* What factors could explain the fluctuations seen in the two recordings?
+- What factors could explain the fluctuations seen in the two recordings?
 What might have caused the increased amplitude at the end of the wall squat recording?
-* What other exercises could you perform while recording from the quadricep muscles, and how would you expect the EMG recordings to look?
+- What other exercises could you perform while recording from the quadriceps muscles, and how would you expect the EMG recordings to look?
-* If you have recording equipment available, record from your own quadriceps, try experimenting with different electrode placements, and then extract and graph your data.
+- If you have recording equipment available, record from your own quadriceps, try experimenting with different electrode placements, and then extract and graph your data.

 You can explore more recordings from [our repository](https://github.com/emckiernan/electrophys/tree/master/EMG/EMGbasics/data).
 Or, record your own EMGs and experiment with electrode placement and different exercises to see how it affects the signal.